 Join Our Team

-The Pathways and Impact Coordinator will join Y2Y at an exciting inflection point.
+The Impact Coordinator will join Y2Y at an exciting inflection point.
 Based on two years of successful programming at Y2Y Harvard Square, we’ve crafted strategic priorities to continue learning while growing our impact.
-For the next few years, we are focused on assessing the role that Y2Y plays, specifically in regards to our “pathways” programming, and our advocacy and systems change initiatives.
+For the next few years, we are focused on assessing the role that Y2Y plays, specifically in regards to our “pathways” programming.
+We are looking for someone to lead Y2Y’s data collection, using our S

 Co-FounderSarah Rosenkrantz is the co-founder of Y2Y Harvard Square, the nation’s first student run homeless shelter for young adults, which opened in December, 2015.
 Sarah is a graduate of Harvard College ’14, where she studied psychology and global health.
 Sarah served as the Resource Advocacy Director at the Harvard Square Homeless Shelter, as a Health Leads Advocate, and as a Peer Counselor.
 Sarah is a Draper Richards Kaplan Foundation Entrepreneur, PBHA Stride Public Service Fellowships recipient, a member of Boston’s City Awake Delegates Leadership Council, and has been named Forbes 30 Under 30 in Social Entrepreneurship and honorable mention for the Boston Globe Magazine’s Bostonian of the Year.